Some Golden Rules for Work Experience

 9. Don’t go into work experience thinking that it will automatically lead to a job within a publisher, even if they have a vacancy.
 But remember if they did have a vacancy by following rules 1-6 you may be able to prove that you are their ideal candidate.

-10. If they have said they will pay your travel or other expenses and you haven't yet received them, then ASK.
-If it was part of the arrangement you should not feel uncomfortable about asking for something which was agreed.
+10. We do not support or endorse any unpaid placements.
+If, in addition to pay, the company have said they will pay your travel or other expenses and you haven’t yet received them, then ASK.
+If it was part of the arrangement you should not feel uncomfortable about asking for something that was agreed.